jon-raven-auto/CICD/README.md

 This setup will only target files nested under `/templates/yourcompany`.
 Any other files will not trigger the script on save.
 You can have layers of folders under this.

-After setup everything revolves around keywords in the first line of the file:

-`create template` or `export`

-It does not matter if these are commented out, the script will still process then.
-If both are present then preference is given to `export`.

-To create a new template simply put the `create template` keyword in the first line of the file and save.
-You should see the script running at the bottom of your VSCode.
-On completion `create template` will be replaced with `export 00000000-0000-0000-0000-000000000000`.
-Any further changes will then be exported to the proper template.

-The template name will be updated in Rewst to the default of `project_folder/file.html`.

 ### Folder Structure
 ```
 📁 .vscode/